The NextSeq System comes with a region-specific power cord. For more information, see the NextSeq System Site Prep Guide.

 The NextSeq 500 system and NextSeq 550 system offer the same high sequencing data quality.
 There is no change to output or quality specifications between runs on the different systems.

 Yes.
 Use SAV 1.8.36, or later to view sequencing data from a NextSeq system.
-You can download SAV for use on a networked computer or use SAV in BaseSpace.
+You can download SAV for use on a networked computer or use SAV in BaseSpace Sequence Hub.
 SAV 1.8.36 is also compatible with HiSeq and MiSeq run data.

-Template generation, the process of identifying defining cluster positions over the entire flow cell surface, is performed during the first 5 cycles of the sequencing run.
-To detect a cluster during template generation, there must be at least 1 base other than G in the first 5 cycles.
+Template generation, the process of identifying defining cluster positions over the entire flow cell surface, is performed during the first five cycles of the sequencing run.
+To detect a cluster during template generation, there must be at least one base other than G in the first five cycles.

-If you are connected to BaseSpace, use the BaseSpace Prep tab to record library and indexing information, and to specify other run parameters.
+If the instrument is connected to BaseSpace Sequence Hub, use the Prep tab to record library and index information and specify run parameters.
 When runs are set up on the Prep tab, a sample sheet is not required.

-The NextSeq system can perform up to a 150-cycle paired-end run (2 x 150) using available NextSeq kits.
+The NextSeq 550 System can perform up to a 150-cycle paired-end run (2 × 150) using available NextSeq 500/550 kits.
 Kits are available in sizes of 300 cycles, 150 cycles, and 75 cycles.
 Each kit includes additional cycles for index reads.

 When connected to BaseSpace, a sample sheet is not required.
 Library and indexing information is entered on the BaseSpace Prep tab before the run, and the information is passed to the NextSeq system.
 Available run names appear on the instrument screen during the run setup steps.